grace188031/Ethical-Hacking-Notes/Ethical Hacking/5-Active Directory Ethical Hacking/6-SMB Relay Attacks Lab.md

 ![[Pasted image 20240714202746.png]]

-Check if they are off by running the command `sudo responder -I eth0 -dwPV`
+Check if they are off by running the command `sudo responder -I eth0 -dwPv`

+4. Setup ntlmrelayx while the responder is running

+	- If you have pimpmykali installed, just use ntmrelay
+	- If you haven't pimpmykali, you can use the impacket-ntmlrelayx - newer version but not sure if it will work
+	-